ExpressRoute prerequisites & checklist

 - A valid and active Microsoft Azure account.
 This account is required to set up the ExpressRoute circuit.
 ExpressRoute circuits are resources within Azure subscriptions.
-An Azure subscription is a requirement even if connectivity is limited to non-Azure Microsoft cloud services, such as Office 365 services and Dynamics 365.
+An Azure subscription is a requirement even if connectivity is limited to non-Azure Microsoft cloud services, such as Microsoft 365.

-- An active Office 365 subscription (if using Office 365 services).
-For more information, see the Office 365 specific requirements section of this article.
+- An active Microsoft 365 subscription (if using Microsoft 365 services).
+For more information, see the Microsoft 365 specific requirements section of this article.

 - You can work with an ExpressRoute connectivity partner to connect to the Microsoft cloud.
 You can set up a connection between your on-premises network and Microsoft in three ways.

 - If your provider is not an ExpressRoute connectivity partner, you can still connect to the Microsoft cloud through a cloud exchange provider.

-- Redundant connectivity: there is no redundancy requirement on physical connectivity between you and your provider.
-Microsoft does require redundant BGP sessions to be set up between Microsoft’s routers and the peering routers, even when you have just one physical connection to a cloud exchange.
+- Redundancy at each peering location: Microsoft requires redundant BGP sessions to be set up between Microsoft’s routers and the peering routers on each ExpressRoute circuit (even when you have just one physical connection to a cloud exchange).

 - Routing: depending on how you connect to the Microsoft Cloud, you or your provider needs to set up and manage the BGP sessions for routing domains.
 Some Ethernet connectivity providers or cloud exchange providers may offer BGP management as a value-add service.

 - NAT: Microsoft only accepts public IP addresses through Microsoft peering.
 If you are using private IP addresses in your on-premises network, you or your provider needs to translate the private IP addresses to the public IP addresses using the NAT.